WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Of-bonds-and-love.md

 * Have specific feelings towards them - you might have "default" feelings towards everyone, but these don't count.
 * Acknowledge their existence - I don't see how you can satisfy the first item otherwise.

-As you can guess, those conditions are easy to reach, and our definition encompass a lot of different type of bonds, from acquaintances to inseparable friends.
+As you can guess, those conditions are easy to reach, and our definition encompasses a lot of different types of bonds, from acquaintances to inseparable friends.
 In order to help us tell them apart, I listed some bonds' critical features:
 * variable in strength: a stronger bond will use more brain resources (memory/thinking time), ranging from mere indifference to unhealthy obsession.
 * evolve with time: they often start weak and grow stronger over time, as you learn more about the other.
 They can also decay, if you grow apart or lose interest.
 The feelings themselves can change too, you might start disliking someone and then learn to appreciate them.
 * polarity: bonds can be "positive" (love, admiration) or "negative" (jealousy, rivalry), and they can be both: it's possible to like and hate someone at the same time.
 Although those emotions generally interfere destructively, weakening the bond in the process.